ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

   /usr/local/llvm/test/cmake_debug_build/bin/llc: target does not support generation of this file type!

-The Chapter5_1/ support obj file generated.
+The Chapter5_1/ support obj file generation.
-It can get result for big endian and little endian with command ``llc -march=cpu0`` and ``llc -march=cpu0el``.
+It can get results for big endian and little endian with command ``llc -march=cpu0`` and ``llc -march=cpu0el`` respectively.
-Run it will get the obj files as follows,
+Run with them will get the obj files as follows,

 .. code-block:: bash